Our School of Law runs a Legal Advice Centre open to members of the public, staff and students.

-We are proud to be a part of the University’s Foundation for Citizenship.
-We are a member and regular contributor to the Access to Justice and General Committees of the Liverpool Law Society, and work collaboratively with law clinics across the North West and UK.
-The Legal Advice Centre (LAC) was shortlisted in 2015 for the LawWorks & Attorney General Student Pro Bono Awards in two categories (Best Contribution by a Law School and Best New Student Pro Bono activity), just a few months after being established by Rachel Stalker.
+We are a member and regular contributor to the Access to Justice and General Committees of the Liverpool Law Society and work collaboratively with law clinics across the North West and UK.
+The Legal Advice Centre (LAC) was shortlisted in 2015 for the LawWorks and Attorney General Student Pro Bono Awards in two categories (Best Contribution by a Law School and Best New Student Pro Bono activity), just a few months after being established by Rachel Stalker.

 We currently advise on cases involving:

 - Family law

 - Employment law

 - Wills and administration

 We can also assist you at court with civil and family matters.

 If you need information or advice about immigration or asylum issues, the following hub might be useful: Resources for Professionals who support Asylum Seekers and Refugees.